 Voltage Problems in Older Riga Buildings and How They Damage Electronics

 Old wiring in Soviet-era blocks and pre-war buildings in Riga: voltage fluctuations, effects on electronics.
-Surge protectors, UPS, signs of voltage damage.
+Surge protectors, stabilisers, signs of voltage damage.

 Contents